Wednesday, July 7, 2010

 I have written Facebook several times and I have only received an initial response and after that I have received no response email from Facebook.
 This is disturbing to me that a company of this size would treat its customers like this and not even both to respond to email with at least a form letter.
 Hey, I work with the government and even they send you a form email to respond to your email.
 I realize that I will probably not get my account restored for writing this post but after trying to correspond with them and promising to reform from my "wicked ways" that I did not know I had.
 All I want to do is network with my academic, technology, media and student friends.
 I am so disappointed because I feel that the heavy handedness of Facebook is a shame because I think it has the potential to become the platform.
 I have always liked it better than MySpace but it appears that they don't want me.

-you what the limits are.
+My real problem with Facebook is that when you try to find out how many friends that you can add they cannot tell you what the limits are.
 Please spare me the lecture about safety when we know that everyone's data is being mined and used for advertising in the future by Microsoft after that huge deal.
 If by some miracle that I manage to get my account restored, you can bet that I will be on ten friend limit per day.
 What is really terrible is that I actually interacted with my friends and used them for both professional and media contacts.

 So here are my questions: what does one do when they run afoul of the undisputed king of social networking?
 What would you do?
 In the meantime, if you want to contact me by Facebook you may be eligible for retirement by the time I even get a response, so don't hold your breath waiting.
 Come on Facebook give me one more chance and loosen up because you are starting to act like Microsoft used to act before they re-discovered customer service.

-If you're reading this and you are on Facebook, I hope you learned what I did: Facebook can do whatever they want to do; Facebook will cut you from the squad quick and then tell you to read the vague rules that they wrote to protect themselves legally; Facebook will not give you specifics in plain English on how to stay out of trouble once you have run afoul; Facebook will not give you real due process and you will be punished with a snowball's chance in hell of being reinstated with all of your existing friends; Facebook will not respond to your requests for reinstatement even when you promise to change; Facebook has created rules similar to the credit card companies and you know you can't win appeals with them unless you are F. Lee Bailey or loaded; and Facebook has the best social networking site in the world that will make you an addict as I am finding
+If you're reading this and you are on Facebook, I hope you learned what I did: Facebook can do whatever they want to do; Facebook will cut you from the squad quick and then tell you to read the vague rules that they wrote to protect themselves legally; Facebook will not give you specifics in plain English on how to stay out of trouble once you have run afoul; Facebook will not give you real due process and you will be punished with a snowball's chance in hell of being reinstated with all of your existing friends; Facebook will not respond to your requests for reinstatement even when you promise to change; Facebook has created rules similar to the credit card companies and you know you can't win appeals with them unless you are F. Lee Bailey or loaded; and Facebook has the best social networking site in the world that will make you an addict as I am finding out as I go through withdrawal.
+Hey maybe we should protest!
+Yeah right!

 Hey I have already lost my privacy, due process, and right to protection against self-incrimination with Facebook.
 So I better use my First Amendment right while I still have it!
 I guess I feel like the guy getting lectured to by Clint Eastwood as Clint is holding the gun to him and promising this gentleman to, "Go ahead make my day!"
 You never get a straight answer when the person holding the gun is holding all of the cards, has cut you off of Facebook, and has already shot at you quite accurately.
 Don't bet on me getting reinstated, especially after this post!